Connect to Turbot Pipes from Metabase

 table.
 Metabase displays an initial view of the data, with buttons to Filter

-and Summarize
+and Summarize.

-.
+Group by choose Period Start.
 Metabase charts the total costs for all

 services.
 The default grouping is weekly but you can switch to daily or monthly.

-To summarize by the names of AWS services, open the Admin → Data Model
+To summarize by the names of AWS services, open the Admin → Data Model screen,

-table, and change the type of the
+navigate to the aws_cost_by_service_daily table, and change the type of the

-column from No semantic type
+Service column from No semantic type to Category.
+Then revisit the

-operation on the table and choose Service
+Filter operation on the table and choose Service.
+Now you can search for one

 or more services and filter the view to just those services.